tranxactive/J2PAY/README.md

 * Document apiParamters, that is the gateway specific paramters always unique for each gateway.
 * Customer customer, this class represents customer personal information.
 * CustomerCard customerCard, this class represents the Customer card details.
-* Currency currency, that is enum contains the list of currecny in which amount will be charged.
+* Currency currency, that is enum contains the list of currency in which amount will be charged.
 * float amount, the amout that will be charged.

 **1st Parameter**